Cultural Restitution

 Does this mean the UK’s different collections of tsantsas are heading for repatriation?
 Right now, various options have been suggested without agreement reached on any single option.
 There’s certainly no clear agreement whether all or just some of these remains will be returned.

-“The Shuar delegation expressed a wish for the repatriation of the ceremonial tsantsas to their territory,” Laura van Broekhoven told us, “and the wish for display of Shuar culture in UK museums through the lens of self-representation and Shuar co-curation of exhibitions.”
+“The Shuar delegation expressed a wish for the repatriation of the ceremonial tsantsas to their territory,” Laura van Broekhoven explained to Returning Heritage, “and the wish for display of Shuar culture in UK museums through the lens of self-representation and Shuar co-curation of exhibitions.”

-The delegation confirmed they understand the majority of remains have been well looked after.
+The delegation confirmed the majority of remains have been well looked after while in UK collections.
 They also confirmed at present there’s no agenda in Ecuador to recover their nation’s cultural heritage (“we are not here to take away everything”).
-But they are seeking visibility and transparency.
+But they are seeking greater collaboration and an agreement with museum directors over how we are looking after their ancestors.

 “Given the particular cultural contexts of tsantsas (both making and taking),” added van Broekhoven, “the need for further research and analysis have been agreed, including local cultural contextual research and procedural requirements on a regional, national and international level.”

-No repatriation requests have been made so far and given the number of different groups involved, any future process is likely to be extremely complicated.
+No repatriation requests have been made to date and given the number of different groups involved, any future process is likely to be extremely complicated.